+Rapporteur's observation:

+According to the above proposals, we don’t need further discuss this question 13.

 Discard timer

 The issue on discard timer was discussed in [9].
 In current 38.331, there are separate IEs, discardTimer/discardTimerExt and sl-DiscardTimer to be configured for Uu DRB and SL DRB, respectively.
 So it’s proposed to add some clarifications in subclause 7.3 in 38.323.
 There are two following options are proposed to address this issue in [9].